 Here's a partial list of some of our graduates and what they are doing now:

-- Andrea Luxton is currently the Provost of Andrews University.
+- Andrea Luxton is currently the President of Andrews University.

 - Carrie (Chilson) Hess is teaching English at Spencerville Academy in Maryland.

 - Holly (Nordvick) Jessen edits a three-county weekly newspaper in Minnesota.

 - Erica Lehmann is doing doctoral studies at Oxford University.

 Kim Dixon has written countless letters, procedures, and promotional

 and information pieces for a city parking department.

 - Terry Chilson lives in Pennsylvania where he is a physician specializing in family practice.

 - Jon Olson directs a writing center at a university in Pennsylvania.

 - Sarah Kelnhoffer is a free-lance writer.